mgroves/realworld-aspnet-couchbase/README.md

    4. (Alternative to above step) Run the migrations in the *Conduit.Migrations* project (see [NoSqlMigrator](https://github.com/mgroves/NoSqlMigrator)).
 3. Configure Conduit.Web
    1. In appsettings.json, add the Couchbase connection string, username, password, and bucket name
+4. Configure Conduit.Tests and Conduit.Migrations
+   1. Add User Secrets to Conduit.Tests and Conduit.Migrations, following secrets.json.template example for both
+   2. You should use a separate bucket for integration tests, since integration tests will run "down" migrations and destroy anything in the bucket.
-4. Compile and run Conduit.Web
+5. Compile and run Conduit.Web
    1. Standard compile/run from command line/VSCode/Visual Studio/Rider should work fine
-   2. For now, use Postman to exercise the endpoints.
+   2. You can use Postman to exercise the endpoints.
 [RealWorld has a Postman collection available for your convenience](https://realworld-docs.netlify.app/docs/specs/backend-specs/postman) (which is currently checked into this repo, but beware--if you have issues, fall back to the official one).
+   3. You can also use the generated SwaggerUI to exercise the endpoints.